SkylineCommunications/dataminer-docs-connectors/connector/doc/Evertz_7800R4x4-RFI.md

 ## How to Use

 This connector uses SNMP to retrieve information from the card.
-It displays the information on the pages and allows you to perform changes to it.
+It displays the information on the pages and allows you to perform changes to parameters.

-It also contains a matrix, that shows routing between the input and the output.
-By clicking in the crosspoint, the user can enable/disable the correspondent crosspoint.
+The element also contains a matrix, which shows the routing between the input and the output.
+By clicking a crosspoint, you can enable or disable that crosspoint.

-The Debugging page can be enabled to view all snmp tables that are being polled, by default it should be disabled.
+To view all SNMP tables that are being polled, you can enable the Debugging page.
+By default, this page is disabled.